sasorinodana/GAME-TO-RIZZ-FINE-SHI/README.md

 //bounded sprites 4 collision and customizable interaction

-//morw feature[4] = {one .cs file, keyboard input, rectangled background, will rizz your fine shi}
+//more feature[4] = {one .cs file, keyboard input, rectangled background, will rizz your fine shi}

-//if you decompile/convert the xnbs, pls do credit my art below
+//if you decompile/convert the xnbs, pls do credit me below

 //credit to github.com/sasorinodana <3